 August 31st: The Techcrunch prints start appearing on e-Bay.
 Prices start exceeding $175.
 Yowza.

 September 27th: Stormhoek launches the “Siren” series, our more upmarket wine, conceived by crowdsourcing the blogosphere.

 October 6th: Stormhoek Siren sponsors the Hallam Foe bloggers’ dinner.
 My favorite UK bloggers got see a rough cut of the movie and meet the director, my old pal, David Mackenzie.

 October 18th: 1,000 lithographs were made for the Techcrunch UK launch party.

-October 26th: Tom Raftery asks me all about Stormhoek, for the it@cork podcast.
+October 26th: Tom Raftery asks me all about Stormhoek, for the [email protected] podcast.